RESOURCES -- CLIMATE CHANGE ISSUES

 - Bhutan: Tsunami from the Sky is a 14-minute YouTube video showing how the tiny Asian nation of Bhutan is threatened by tsunami-like flooding from unstable lakes newly formed by the melting of Himalayan glaciers.

-- The Carbon Footprint of Water examines the amount of energy used, and GHG emissions generated, in supplying, treating, and using water in the United States.
-A conservative estimate indicates that water-related energy use is at least 521 million MWh/year -- equivalent to 13 percent of the nation's electricity consumption.
+- The Carbon Footprint of Water examines the amount of energy used, and GHG emissions generated, in supplying, treating, and using water in the U,S. A conservative estimate indicates that water-related energy use is at least 521 million MWh/year -- equivalent to 13 percent of the nation's electricity consumption.
 The 47-page report suggests that the associated carbon footprint is at least 290 million metric tons/year.
 (River Network, May 2009)